section-engineering-education/engineering-education/articles/mongodb-nodejs-custom-ranking/index.md

 #### *Querying and giving ranks to our documents*

 This is where the core of this article is.
 We will query and sort the students using their marks in descending order.
-We will then populate the total marks to ana array then perform conditional checks to check for ties and give ranks appropriately.
+We will then populate the total marks to an array then perform conditional checks to check for ties and give ranks appropriately.

 We create a new file called *rank.js* then add the following code.